ceres-solver/ceres-solver/docs/source/derivatives.rst

        const double y_;
    };

-This is tedious code, which is hard to read with a lot of redundancy.
+This is tedious code, hard to read and with a lot of redundancy.
 So in practice we will cache some sub-expressions to improve its efficiency, which would give us something like: